-The Basic Assumptions of Manatee Management:
+The Basic Assumptions of Manatee Management.

-- ONE The manatee is endangered, moreover in immediate threat of extinction. - TWO Watercraft mortality is the greatest threat to the manatee survival. - THREE Slow speed is the best if not the only method we have to save the manatee from extinction.

-In fact, we had a minimal amount of data upon which to base any of these opinions.
+ONE - The manatee is endangered, moreover in immediate threat of extinction.
+TWO - Watercraft mortality is the greatest threat to the manatee survival.
+THREE - Slow speed is the best - if not the only - method we have to save the manatee from extinction.
+In fact, we had a minimal amount to support any of these opinions.
 Population estimates prior to 1991 were at best - a SWAG (an unsupported unscientific guess).
 Today, it is a difficult task to recover abundance estimates made prior to '91 and impossible to reconstruct the data they were based on.
 At the time, we combined these minimal SWAG assessments with actual mortality counts.
 With so few estimated to be alive and so many dying, the masses concluded that we were on a one-way path to extinction - Assumption ONE.

-We must do ANYTHING we can to stop this eventuality.
+The reaction was to do SOMETHING to stop this eventuality.
 More and more manatees were dying each year and about 20-25% of those were due to "barge/boat" collisions - which lead us to Assumption TWO.
 The observation that the manatee was slow moving, also not completely factual, brought us directly to Assumption THREE.

+...
+(Continued on Page 10)

+Boating AND Manatees

+(Continued from Page 9)

-As has been the case now for over 40 years, increases in manatee mortality are more reflective of an increasing manatee abundance than any other single factor.
+As has been the case now for over 45 years, increases in manatee mortality are more reflective of an increasing manatee abundance than any other single factor.
 But in times of minimal factual abundance data, our SIMPLEST best hope to save the manatee was to protect them from boats.
 For the last 35 years, that has been the central approach to manatee management.

 Once again, the obvious solution was based on opinion - restricting operations of boats by making them go slower is obviously the path to success.
 In 1979, Florida passed the Manatee Sanctuary Act.
 It was by and large all about regulating boats.

+Note: 2019 was the last Synoptic Survey

+...
+(Continued on Page 11)

+Boating AND Manatees

+(Continued from Page 10)

 But the original content was very specific to approximately 20 locations, including the area around the power plant(s) in Brevard, where we knew we had large concentrations of manatees on an almost continuous basis.

 But over the last four decades, and even during the last few months, more and more regulation has been imposed on large areas of Florida waterways, which hardly exhibit any manatee abundance during any time of the year.
 All of this ever increasing and continuing regulation still finds its basis on those same three assumptions.

-Even if you believed that boating mortality was the worst threat to manatee survival in the 70s or even into the 90s, a simple look at the DATA accumulated over the last 40 years, should completely eliminate any such thought.
+Even if you believed that boating mortality was the worst threat to manatee survival in the 70s or even into the 90s, a simple look at the DATA accumulated over the last 45 years, should completely eliminate any such thought.

 The data firmly establishes: